 Department of Community Health Sciences

 University of Manitoba

 Social Policy Evaluation Collaborative Team Research at Universities in Manitoba (https://www.spectrum-mb.ca/)

-Dr. Nickel is an applied population health scientist.
-He uses administrative data to conduct policy-focused health outcomes research as well as research into the organization of the healthcare system.
-Specifically, Nathan’s research interests centre on examining how the social and structural determinants impact population health and health inequities.
+Dr. Nickel is an applied population health scientist who uses administrative data to conduct policy-focused health outcomes research.
+Specifically, Dr. Nickel’s research interests centre on examining how the social and structural determinants impact population health and health inequities.
 Within this framework he has conducted evaluation research looking at programs aimed at improving child outcomes; mental health and addictions research examining outcomes associated with alcohol use disorders and methamphetamine use; and outcomes associated with interactions with provincial systems such as the justice and child welfare systems.
-Much of his research is done in partnership with First Nations, Metis, and Inuit organizations in Manitoba.
+Much of his research is done in partnership with First Nations, Métis and Inuit organizations in Manitoba.

 Dr. Nickel is an associate professor of community health sciences in the Max Rady College of Medicine, associate director and research scientist at the Manitoba Centre for Health Policy, and co-director of the Manitoba Interdisciplinary Lactation Centre.